-The coalescence of liquid drops, or other volumes of liquid, is the other fundamental process, complementary to breakup, that takes place in free surface flow (Eggers 1997, Tryggvason et al. 2011, Anthony et al. 2023, Popinet 2018).
-It is near such singularities where new structures, such as drops, are born, and where rapid motion takes place, which imprints its characteristics on the dynamics.
-The neighborhood of the places of topological transitions is therefore of special physical and technological interest, and is often characterized by a simplifying self-similar structure.
-This makes those transitions amenable to analytical mathematical treatment, unusual for highly complex and non-linear free surface flows.
-Clearly, coalescence processes are of fundamental importance in industrial applications (Kamp et al. 2017), for example in the physics of emulsions (Chesters 1991), for oil recovery (Kavehpour 20015), for inkjet printing (Lohse 2022), for the collision rates in flows containing fluid particles (Liao & Lucas 2010), or for the sintering process (Rahaman 2010), in which a uniform material is created through the merging of individual particles.
-Models for coalescence have also been applied in biology, rationalizing the merging of cell nucleoli as well as clumps of cells (Pokluda et al. 1997, Flenner et al. 2012, Grosser et al. 2021, Caragine et al. 2018).
+The coalescence of liquid drops, or other volumes of liquid, is the other fundamental process, complementary to breakup, that takes place in free surface flow (Eggers 1997, Tryggvason et al. 2011, Popinet 2018, Anthony et al. 2023).
+It is near such singularities where new structures, such as drops, are born and where rapid motion takes place, which imprints its characteristics on the dynamics.
+The neighborhood of the places of topological transitions is therefore of special physical and technological interest and is often characterized by a simplifying self-similar structure.
+This makes the transitions amenable to analytical mathematical treatment, which is unusual for highly complex and nonlinear free surface flows.
+Clearly, coalescence processes are of fundamental importance in industrial applications (Kamp et al. 2017), for example, in the physics of emulsions (Chesters 1991), for oil recovery (Kavehpour 2015), for inkjet printing (Lohse 2022), for the collision rates in flows containing fluid particles (Liao & Lucas 2010), and for the sintering process (Rahaman 2010), in which a uniform material is created through the merging of individual particles.
+Models for coalescence have also been applied in biology, rationalizing the merging of cell nucleoli as well as clumps of cells (Pokluda et al. 1997, Flenner et al. 2012, Caragine et al. 2018, Grosser et al. 2021).